Frequently Asked Questions (FAQs)

-The Jobs Victoria Fund creates jobs for people who have been most affected by the economic impacts of the pandemic.
+The Jobs Victoria Fund supports jobs for people who have been most affected by the economic impacts of the pandemic.
 These people are identified as priority groups because the pandemic has particularly impacted their employment opportunities.

 The Jobs Victoria Hotline offers services for language translation and interpreting for people with a hearing impairment through Translating Interpreting Service National.